aeaeaeaeaeae/iidformat/README.md

 # IID segmentation format (.iid)

-> DISCLAIMER: This is still under development, it's been implemented to store the segmentation data for [ae73edb74571e4e2](https://www.instagram.com/ae73edb74571e4e2).
+> DISCLAIMER: This is still under development, it's been implemented to store the segmentation data for [ae73edb74571e4e2](https://www.instagram.com/ae73edb74571e4e2), so it works, but use it at your own risk.

 `.iid` is a memory-mapped format for archival, search and retrival of image segmentations.
 This repository contains a python parser and some example files.